ErikThorsell/erikthorsell.github.io/_pages/work-with-me.md

 University of Technology.
 I concentrated my masters studies to machine learning, artificial intelligence and optimisation and wrote both my theses on machine learning topics[^ml-resume].
+During my studies I worked part-time at a machine learning startup, founded by a Chalmers professor.
+I took a class for the professor and was offered a position at the end of the semester.

 Post graduating I worked as a software developer but quickly understood that my interest is predominantly in _what_ and _why_ we write certain code, not